robinrodricks/FluentListView/README.md

-How can I reduce the CPU usage on mouse move?[¶](#how-can-i-reduce-the-cpu-usage-on-mouse-move "Permalink to this headline")
+How can I reduce the CPU usage on mouse move?
 ---------------------------------------------------------------------------------------------------------------------------------

 > _When I move the mouse back and forth quickly over the control, the CPU usage jumps to about 8%!
 What’s that all about and how can I stop it?_